 Deep fakes, or manipulated media that appear to be real, have become a growing concern for a tech executive.
 With the rise of AI-powered tools and software, it has become easier than ever to create convincing deep fakes.
 These can range from fake news articles to videos depicting people saying or doing things they never actually did.
-The potential for misuse and manipulation is undeniable, making it crucial for a tech executive to be able to identify AI-generated deep fakes.
+The potential for misuse is undeniable, so tech executives must identify AI-generated deep fakes.

 What defines a deep fake?